 The ability for agents and customers to simultaneously navigate shared web pages; sometimes also known as co-browsing or conavigation.
-In release 7.6 this functionality is provided by two components, Genesys Co-Browsing Server and KANA Response Live Server.
-These components are provided as Genesys Web Collaboration, which is an option that you can add to either Genesys Web Media or Genesys Inbound Voice.
-See also "Multimedia and the CIM Platform" on page 10.
+In release 7.6 and later, this functionality is provided by two components, Genesys Co-Browsing Server and KANA Response Live Server.
+These components are provided as Genesys Web Collaboration, which is an option that you can add to either Genesys Chat or Genesys Inbound Voice.
+See also "eServices and the CIM Platform" on page 11.